 Sales and marketing: showcasing innovation through brand activations.

-Product launches: taking new offerings directly to regional customers.
+Product launches: bringing new offerings directly to regional customers.

 Internal communications: leadership teams sharing strategy with employees across offices.